Prairies were one of the ecologically richest landscapes on earth but are now one of the most globally impacted and threatened biomes.

 Find more detailed information about our restoration efforts, including graduate research and studies conducted in the region.

-We’ve gathered answers to the most frequently asked questions about the Reserve’s wildlife and restoration work.
+We’ve gathered answers to the most frequently asked questions about the prairie’s wildlife and restoration work.
 Find bison-specific FAQs here.